tonyx/Sharpino/README.md

 ## News/Updates
+- Version 4.1.3: fixed some SQL issues of new functions introduced in 4.1.1/4.1.2 (involving only new stuff)
-- Version 4.1.2: depcrecated getFilteredAggregateStatesInATimeInterval, added getFilteredAggregateStatesInATimeInterval2, getAggregateStatesInATimeInterval, getAllAggregateStates
+- Version 4.1.2: deprecated getFilteredAggregateStatesInATimeInterval, added getFilteredAggregateStatesInATimeInterval2, getAggregateStatesInATimeInterval, getAllAggregateStates
 - Version 4.1.1: event store:added GetAggregateIds and GetAggregateIdsInATimeInterval to event
 - Version 4.1.0: removed the saga-ish runCommands (as the "forceRun" equivalent versions of runCommands are enough)
 - Version 4.0.2: introduces Stateview.getFilteredAggregateStatesInATimeInterval